BEVITAL AS

 Amino acids and catabolites

-31 markers on GC-MS/MS
+31 markers by GC-MS/MS

 Acylcarnitines

-23 markers on LC-MS/MS
+23 markers by LC-MS/MS

 Acylcarnitine esters are formed from the CoASH esters of acetate, propionate, butyrate, medium-chain, long-chain and very-long-chain fatty acids.
 Acylcarnitines cross the mitochondrial membrane, and such transport is required for beta-oxidation of long-chain fatty acids for energy production.
 Carnitine is mainly obtained through the diet, can be consumed as supplement, but about 30% is supplied by de novo synthesis from trimethyllysine (TML), which takes place in liver and kidney.
 The final step in the synthesis is catalyzed by the α-ketoglutarate-dependent enzyme, gamma-butyrobetaine dioxygenase (BBOX) that converts gamma-butyrylbetaine into carnitine.
-Circulating levels of carnitine and acylcarnitines have been related to risk of insulin resistance, diabetes 2, NAFLD and cardiovascular disease (1).
+Circulating levels of carnitine and acylcarnitines have been related to risk of insulin resistance, diabetes 2, NAFLD and cardiovascular disease.

 TCA metabolites

-7 markers on GC-MS/MS
+7 markers by GC-MS/MS

 Studies on metabolomics involving Krebs cycle intermediates in relation to human health and disease usually include few patients and have been performed only recently.
 These metabolites have been related to BMI, cardiovascular disease (pyruvate, citrate, succinate), diabetes (pyruvate, isocitrate, succinate), NAFLD (isocitrate and citrate), longevity (isocitrate), asthma (succinate), disease activity in rheumatoid arthritis patients (itaconate), and worsening of clinical outcome in cancer patients (succinate, fumarate and α-hydroxyglutarate).